 You may request that we send you a claim form.
 If we fail to send you a claim form within 15 days your claim will be treated as if you had submitted all required proof of loss documentation.
-Claim forms are available at bluecrossmn.com (choose "Forms" under "For Members") or by calling Customer Service at the telephone number on the back of your ID card and on our website at bluecrossmnonline.com.
+Claim forms are available at bluecrossmn.com (choose "Forms" under "For Members") or by calling Customer Service at the telephone number on the back of your ID card.